 One question that arises frequently after the 2025 deadline change: do routine pro rata adjustments also trigger the eight-week filing obligation?
 They do not, but the boundary between an "adjustment" and an "error" is narrower than many businesses assume.

-This year-end adjustment is where confusion with the eight-week correction deadline often arises.
-The difference between the preliminary pro rata percentage applied throughout the year and the final percentage calculated at year-end is not an error.
+Businesses applying a pro rata input VAT deduction use a preliminary percentage during the year, then adjust at year-end once the actual ratio is known.
+The difference between the preliminary and final percentages is not an error.
 It is an expected, structural feature of the Dutch VAT system.
 The Belastingdienst does not treat this variance as a mistake requiring a suppletie aangifte, regardless of the amount involved.

 The final pro rata correction belongs in the regular VAT return for the last period of the financial year.
 For businesses filing quarterly, that means the Q4 return.
 For monthly filers, it is the December return.
 No supplementary return is needed for this adjustment alone.